 Manna Treatment believes that successful treatment encompasses all aspects of an individual's functioning: mind, body, and spirit.
 Therefore, we have created a therapeutic program that involves the family in an integral manner to address each.
 Our holistic approach is designed to help those struggling with eating disorder issues to grow and recover.
 The following are some of the treatment modalities we use to do so:

 - Cognitive Behavioral Therapy

-- Dialectical Behavioral Therapy
+- o Dialectical Behavioral Therapy

-- Family Therapy
+- o Family Therapy

 - Faith-Based Therapy

 - o Experiential Therapy: Art, Body Mindfulness, Mindfulness, Psychodrama

-- Acceptance & Commitment Therapy
+- Multiple Trauma-Based Therapies